smiledaddy/pycodis/README.md

 pycodis
 =======

-The Python interface to the Codis proxy.
+The Python interface to the Codis proxy, used to implement auto-balance and auto-discovery of redis proxy.

+Considering we got used to connection redis with redis-py, we could just change the connection pool on the base of redis-py client.

 Installation
 ------------